forwards/website_source/content/edu/brisbane.md

 ### Lead Instructor

 <a href="http://www.dicook.org" target="_blank">Di Cook</a>: Di Cook is a professor of business analytics at Monash University.
 She has a B.Sc/Di.Ed in Mathematics and Statistics from University of New England, and MSc/PhD in Statistics from Rutgers University in the USA.
-Prior to joining Monash in 2015, she spent 20 years teaching at Iowa State University.
+Prior to joining Monash in 2015, she spent 20 years teaching data science at Iowa State University.
 Di is a member of the R foRwards taskforce, a member of the R Foundation, elected Fellow of the American Statistical Association, past editor for the Journal of Computational and Graphical Statistics, and current chair of the American Statistical Association section on Statistical Graphics.

 ### Code of Conduct